Xqhare/fortuna/README.md

     - If compiled with release options, Fortuna needs about 1 - 4 ms to generate an entire entropy pool

 ## Naming
 Fortuna is named after the ancient roman goddess of fortune.
-Her Greek equivalent is Tyche and lends her name to my own CSPRNG.
+Her Greek equivalent is Tyche and lends her name to my own CSPRNG project.

 ## How Fortuna generates random numbers
 Fortuna relies on the system it is executed on to provide entropy.